gritzko/ron/README.md

 {"keyA":"valueA", "keyB":"valueB"}
 ```
 A RON frame for that object will have three ops: one frame header op and two key-value ops.
-In tabular form, that frame may look like:
+In the tabular form, that frame may look like:
 ```
 type object         event           location value
 -----------------------------------------------------